 Skip to main content

-Welcome to the University of Utah PM&R Program!
+Welcome to the University of Utah PM&R Program

 The PM&R Residency program at the University of Utah is a four-year categorical residency program.
 We are fully accredited by the Accreditation Council of Graduate Medical Education (ACGME).
 The program provides a comprehensive experience in both inpatient and outpatient rehabilitation.
 Clinical rotations include one to two month blocks comprised of inpatient wards, consultations, and outpatient clinics.